Restaurant in Sutri, Italy

 What should I order at N'uovo Vino e Cucina?

-Two dishes are worth prioritising if you're going à la carte: the saffron raviolini with marinated young rabbit, and the Carnaroli Riserva San Massimo risotto with smoked robiola, wild nettles, and celery — both are called out specifically in Michelin's recognition of the restaurant.
+Two dishes are worth prioritising if you're going à la carte: the saffron raviolini with marinated young rabbit, the Carnaroli Riserva San Massimo risotto with smoked robiola, wild nettles, celery — both are called out specifically in Michelin's recognition of the restaurant.
 Beyond those, the kitchen's focus on local Tuscia ingredients means the menu changes with the season, so ask what's driving the current offering.

 What are alternatives to N'uovo Vino e Cucina in Sutri?